Installing and Using Child Safety Seats and Booster Seats

 to ride rear-facing for 2 years or more.
 Check your car seat manual to know when you

 can switch the seat from rear-facing to forward-facing.
-Check how to adjust the shoulder
+Check the car safety seat

 Forward-facing seats.
 These are for children who have outgrown the weight or height limit for their rear-facing